The-Alpha-Project/alpha-core/README.md

 The `Alpha Project` does not distribute a client.
 You will need to find your own clean `0.5.3` client on the internet.

-The `Alpha Project` Team and Owners DO NOT in any case sponsor nor support illegal public servers.
-If you use these projects to run an illegal public server and not for testing and learning it is your personal choice.
+The `Alpha Project` Team and Owners DO NOT in any case sponsor nor support unofficial public servers.
+If you use these projects to run an unofficial public server and not for testing and learning it is your personal choice.

 ## License

-The `Alpha Project` - Alpha-core source components are released under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The `Alpha Project` - alpha-core source components are released under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-The `Alpha Project` - Alpha-core is not an official Blizzard Entertainment product, and it is not affiliated with or endorsed by World of Warcraft or Blizzard Entertainment.
+The `Alpha Project` - alpha-core is not an official Blizzard Entertainment product, and it is not affiliated with or endorsed by World of Warcraft or Blizzard Entertainment.